 Outside of the capital city, this Baltic gem has plenty to offer travelers to Estonia.
 Beautiful, lush landscapes dot the countryside with mountains, lakes and forests while the towns and cities are full of bustling cultural scenes, gastronomic delicacies and a thriving nightlife.

-Once you’ve decided where to go in Estonia, you will need to ensure you’ve got the right travel documents prepared by obtaining your European Visa Waiver for Estonia through the online ETIAS application form platform.
+Once you’ve decided where to go in Estonia, you will need to ensure you’ve got the right travel documents prepared by obtaining your European Visa Waiver ETIAS through the online ETIAS application form platform.

 ETIAS requirements for Estonia

-To get the Estonia Visa Waiver, an applicant must be from an ETIAS eligible country and have a valid passport.
+To get ETIAS Visa Waiver for Estonia, an applicant must be from an ETIAS eligible country and have a valid passport.
 People wishing to travel to Estonia will need to complete an online travel authorization application form through an easy-to-use platform.
 The application process should take approximately 10 minutes and will be straightforward and simple.

 Each tourist will need to provide their personal contact details, information of their planned stay, their passport data and answer some basic security questions regarding health and previous immigration issues.

-Finally, to obtain the Estonia ETIAS, applicants will need to supply their email address where they will receive the approved ETIAS visa waiver, use a credit/debit card to pay the fee and they must have a valid passport with a minimum validity of 3 months from arrival.
+Finally, to be granted an ETIAS Authorization, applicants will need to supply their email address where they will receive the approved ETIAS visa waiver, use a credit/debit card to pay the fee and they must have a valid passport with a minimum validity of 3 months from arrival.